 Obtaining a Temporary Vehicle Importation Permit with Banjercito

 If you are traveling beyond the border free zone, you are required to obtain a temporary vehicle importation permit.
 A temporary vehicle importation permit essentially allows a foreign vehicle to enter Mexico for a specified period of time, after which the vehicle has to leave the country.

-Temporary Importation Permits are required for all vehicle that travel outside of the Mexican Free Zone.
+Temporary Importation Permits are required for all vehicles that travel outside of the Mexican Free Zone.
 The Free Zone is an area in Mexico where customs and immigration regulations are less stringent, for the reason of facilitating better travel and trade between the two countries.
-The Free Zone generally extends about 15 miles from the border, though the entire Baja Peninsula and a larger part of the state of Sonora are part of the zone.
+The Free Zone generally extends about 15 miles from the border, though the entire Baja Peninsula and a larger part of the state of Sonora.
 You will see signs or checkpoints before you exit the free zone, and you cannot leave the free zone without the permit.

 Getting Mexican Auto Insurance